ms-iot/content/en-US/win10/samples/PushButton.md

 * a [330 &#x2126; resistor](http://www.digikey.com/product-detail/en/CFR-25JB-52-330R/330QBK-ND/1636){:target="_blank"}

-* a breadboard and several male-to-female wires
+* a breadboard and several male-to-female for the Raspberry Pi 2 or MinnowBoard Max or male-to-male wires for the DragonBoard

 ###Connect the circuit to your device

 Let's start by wiring up the components on a breadboard.
-Visit the corresponding **Raspberry Pi 2/MinnowBoard Max** sections below depending on your device.
+Visit the corresponding **Raspberry Pi 2, MinnowBoard Max, or DragonBoard 410c** sections below depending on your device.

 #### Raspberry Pi 2